OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 - I take responsibility for my own mistakes and learn from the mistakes of others.
 - I manage difficult conversations and tactfully challenge others.
 - I improve the productivity and delivery of my team.
+- I help raise the bar for working at Octopus by providing regular code reviews and / or interviews for engineering candidates.

 <details>
 <summary>Examples</summary>